Peter Cullen (scientist): Tributes

+In 2009, Land and Water Australia renamed their Eureka Prize - it became the 'Peter Cullen Eureka Prize for Water Research and Innovation'.

 Family

-Cullen lived with his wife, Rev. Vicky Cullen, at their home at Gunning, New South Wales, near Canberra, Australian Capital Territory, where Vicky was the Rector.
+Cullen lived with his wife, Rev. Vicky Cullen, at their home at Gunning, New South Wales, where Vicky was the rector.
 Cullen was active in the Anglican Church of Australia, notably the Cursillo movement.

-He had two daughters, Michelle and Belinda.
+Death

-Cullen collapsed at his home on 11 March and, after a time at Goulburn hospital, was admitted to Canberra Hospital where he died on 14 March 2008.
+Cullen collapsed at his home on 11 March and, after a time at Goulburn hospital, was admitted to Canberra Hospital, where he died on 14 March 2008.